 If you have a Yaz injury case, don’t worry—you’ll be contacted about the option of settlement if it happens.
 Your lawyers will not settle the claim without your permission, and if it’s a bad idea, they’ll tell you.

-If you suffered an injury from Yaz, Yasmin or Ocella and you have not talked to a lawyer yet, you should do so immediately.
+If you suffered an injury from Yaz, Yasmin or Ocella and you have not talked to counsel yet, you should do so immediately.
 Not only are there time limits to file injury claims, but once these cases settle on a mass scale, many lawyers stop accepting new cases.
 If only for your own piece of mind, we recommend that you talk with a lawyer.
 You can reach us night or day at 1.800.553.8082, or online for a free consultation.